Have you heard the quote “Death by PowerPoint”?

 Patricia Regier is a speaker, facilitator, consultant and content creator.
 Passionate about helping people to Reach Their Audience and create engaging learning experiences.
 Help people light up, not tune your out.
 Expertise in content creation & learning resources tools across mediums, which engage your learners/audience/employees.
 Master of Adult Education and BA in Psychology pairs academic knowledge with practical experience.

-To request more information about learning and development opportunities, or book Patricia as a speaker please use the contact form below, or Email email@example.com
+To request more information about learning and development opportunities, or book Patricia as a speaker or production partner please use the contact form below, or Email email@example.com